Spawn (character): Spawn Collection

-In 2005 the entire Spawn series began to appear in massive trade paperback releases under the title Spawn Collection, each containing (with the exception of Volume 1) approximately twenty issues.
+In 2005, the entire Spawn series began to appear in massive trade paperback releases under the title Spawn Collection – each volume containing approximately twenty issues, except for the first one, which contains ten.
 Released after the Gaiman lawsuit, these editions do not contain either Issue 9 (featuring the first appearance of Angela and Cogliostro, both created by Neil Gaiman) or Issue 10 (featuring Dave Sim's Cerebus).

 Spawn Collection Volumes 1 and 2 were published in both hardcover and trade paperback formats, while Volume 3 onward were only released as trade paperbacks.
 As of 2009, Spawn Collection Volume 1 is currently out of print, with its fourth printing released in June 2007.
 In 2009 it was announced that the Spawn Collection would end with Volume 6, to be replaced by a new TBP format that includes soft- and hardcover versions, reprinting the entire Spawn series from the early issues once again (Spawn Origins Collection, see below).